rdk/p2rank/misc/tutorials/feature-setup.md

 If you want to add new features that are not implemented in P2Rank you have 3 options:
 * Implement a new feature calculator in Java or Groovy
-    * this is not too difficult and has an advantage that feature will be calculated automatically for new datsets
+    * this is not too difficult and has an advantage that feature will be calculated automatically for new datasets
     * For introduction see [new feature tutorial](new-feature-evaluation-tutorial.md)
 * Provide custom atom type and residue type tables for `atom_table` and `residue_table` features
-    * allow to define values for residue types and atom types
+    * allow defining values for residue types and atom types
         * residue types are: (ALA,ARG,ASN,...)
         * atom types are: (ALA.C,ALA.CA,ALA.CB,...)
     * useful only if the values are the same for all proteins in the dataset (for example: hydrophobicity index of amino acids).
     * see example tables: `aa-propensities.csv` and `atomic-properties.csv`
     * NOTE: providing custom tables is not implemented yet (planned for 2.3-dev.2)
 * Use `csv` feature
-    * allows to define values for evary protein residue and/or every protein atom (for each protein separately) via external csv files
+    * allows defining values for every protein residue and/or every protein atom (for each protein separately) via external csv files
     * disadvantage: csv files must be manually calculated for each dataset
     * Configuration:
         * looks for csv files named `{peorein_file_name}.csv` in directories defined in `-feat_csv_directories` parameter
         * enabled value columns from csv files must be declared in `-feat_csv_columns`
-        * `-feat_csv_ignore_missing` allows to ignore missing csv files, columns and rows
+        * `-feat_csv_ignore_missing` allows ignoring missing csv files, columns and rows
     * TODO: add more detailed documentation for csv feature

 ## Filtering features

 You can selectively enable/disable certain features and sub-features with `-feature_filters` parameter.
-Filters are applied only to features that are first enabled by `-features` prameter.
+Filters are applied only to the features that are first enabled by `-features` parameter.
 If the value of `-feature_filters` is empty, all sub-features are used (i.e no filtering is applied).

 Examples of individual filters: